zwang695/alexa-skills-list/skills/B01KPGW2KO/README.md

 * *Alexa, open world facts*

-28 fun facts about the world
+28 fun facts about the world,l may not be suitable for all age

 ***